-Cheselbourne Village School Preschool (Caterpillars) is situated in the grounds of our lovely, friendly first school.
+Cheselbourne Village School Pre-school, Caterpillars is situated in the grounds of our lovely, friendly first school.
 Children benefit from a well-resourced learning environment with exciting indoor and outdoor play activities alongside opportunities for transition experiences getting younger children ready for their next adventure at 'big school'.
-Caterpillar Preschool runs all day on Monday and Friday offering places for children as soon as they turn three.
-We also work closely with Bumblebees, another childcare provider in the village, to provide preschool provision all week.
-For further information- please see our separate 'Caterpillar Pre-School Welcome Pack' (available from the school office).
+Caterpillar Preschool runs every day in term time from 9am - 3pm.
+Children can attend from as soon as they turn 2 years and 9 months old.
+For further information- please see our separate 'Caterpillar Pre-School Welcome Pack' (available online and from the school office).